input-output-hk/cardano-node-wiki/docs/Git-submodules-guide.md

 	branch = main
 ```

-But the submodules are on specific commits:
+Note that the submodules are on specific commits:

 ```bash
 $ (cd cardano-api; git status)